-- Only a combination of two from the Principal, Vice Principals and/or the Director of Finance may open or close a bank account for dealing with College funds.
-All bank accounts shall be in the name of the College. - All automated transfers on behalf of the College, such as BACS or CHAPS, must be authorised by two persons drawn from the Principal, Vice Principals, the Director of Finance, Head of Finance and Student Funding, Finance Manager, Principal Accountant and/or Accountant/System Accountant.
+- Only a combination of two from the Principal, Vice Principals and/or the Director of Finance and Estates may open or close a bank account for dealing with College funds.
+All bank accounts shall be in the name of the College. - All automated transfers on behalf of the College, such as BACS or CHAPS, must be authorised by two persons drawn from the Principal, Vice Principals, the Director of Finance and Estates, Head of Finance and Student Funding, Principal Accountant and/or Accountant/System Accountant. - All BACS payment reports must be approved for payment by either the Head of

-- All BACS payment reports must be approved for payment by either the Head of Finance and Student Funding, Finance Manager, Student Funding Manager and/or the Principal Accountant. - All cheques drawn on behalf of the College must be signed by two authorised persons. - Details of authorised persons and limits shall be provided for in the College's banking mandates, copies of which are available from the Finance Department and will be reported annually to the Corporate Development Committee. - 14.4The Head of Finance and Student Funding is responsible for ensuring that all bank accounts are subject to regular reconciliation and that large or unusual items are investigated as appropriate.
+- Finance and Student Funding, Student Funding Manager and/or the Principal Accountant. - Details of authorised persons and limits shall be provided for in the College's banking mandates, copies of which are available from the Finance Department and will be reported annually to the Corporate Development Committee. - 14.4The Head of Finance and Student Funding is responsible for ensuring that all bank accounts are subject to regular reconciliation and that large or unusual items are investigated as appropriate.